leapcode/soledad/docs/incoming_box.rst

   the user incoming box.
 Initially, LEAP's Encrypting Remailer Proxy (MX, for short) is going to be the main trusted application that will drive the development of the Incoming Box.
-* On the client side, there's the client counterpart of the trusted application, that consumes the incoming messages.
+* Client Trusted Application Consumer is any implementation of Soledad's client IIncomingBoxConsumer, which is the interface that the client counterpart of the Trusted Application needs to implement in order to receive messages.
+It provides implementation for processing and saving Incoming Messages.
 In the encrypted email case, this component is the Incoming Mail Service in Bitmask Mail.

 The User Experience
 -------------------
-* For the end user (ie, the user of Bitmask Mail in this case), the behaviour of the Incoming Box in Soledad is completely transparent.
-Periodically, new "messages" of any particular type will appear on the Client Trusted Application backed by the Soledad Client Storage, without any other intervention that introducing the master passphrase.
+* From the end user perspective (ie, the user of Bitmask Mail in this case), the behaviour of the Incoming Box client in Soledad is completely transparent.
+Periodically, Soledad will call the Client Trusted Application Consumer with new "messages" of any particular type backed by the Soledad Client Storage, without any other intervention that introducing the master passphrase.

-* From the API perspective in the Soledad Client, the "Incoming Box" will appear an object that, upon executing one if its methods, will return an iterable set that, in a given moment, contains the UIDs for all the messages that are yet pending to be processed.
-The request can be qualified by some modifiers (sorting, skipping, pagination).
-This ``IncomingBox`` entity will be qualified by a particular namespace that defines a particular storage space inside an user store.
+* From the client API perspective (considering the user is a Client Trusted Application developer), all it needs to do is to implement ``IIncomingBoxConsumer`` interface and register this new consumer on Soledad API, telling the desired namespace it wants to consume messages from.
+  Soledad will then take care of calling the consumer back for processing and saving of Incoming Messages.

 Writing Data Into The Incoming Box
 ----------------------------------
 * Any payload MUST arrive already encrypted to the endpoint of the Incoming Box.
   Soledad Server, at version 1 of this spec, will not add any encryption to the payloads.
 * The details of the encryption scheme used by the Trusted Application to encrypt the delivered payload (MX in this case) MUST be shared with the domain-specific application that processes the incoming message on the client side (Incoming Mail Service in Bitmask Mail, in this case).
 This means that the encryption schema MUST be communicated to the Incoming Box API in the moment of the delivery.
 * Incoming Boxes MUST NOT be writeable by any other user or any external applications.

 Authentication
 --------------
 * The Trusted Application and the Soledad Server exposing the Incoming Box endpoint MUST share a secret, that is written into the configuration files of both services.
 * The Incoming Box MUST NOT be accessible as a public service from the outside.

 Listing All Incoming Messages